What is fill flash photography, and how can you use fill flash for beautiful portraits?

 Likewise, for the photo below, you can clearly see where the sunlight is coming from.
 I pointed my speedlight slightly upward to camera left, opposite the sunlight.
-This angle helped me achieve a gradual transition of light, as opposed to a dramatic decrease where you can see a clear cut-off from light to dark.
+This angle helped me achieve a gradual transition of light, as opposed to a dramatic decrease where you could see a clear cutoff from light to dark.

-If you haven’t tried using flash like this before, I encourage you to do so.
+If you haven’t tried using flash like this, I encourage you to do so.
 Experiment.
 See how it works for you!
 Sometimes all you need is confidence, common sense, and a willingness to try.

 And if you’re successful, share your fill flash images in the comments below!
 We’d love to see them!